 Dived Up Publications are independent publishers of books for scuba divers, freedivers and snorkellers.
-Our mission is to go beyond the basics to produce specialist books fit for underwater explorers: serious (and not-so-serious), properly researched and well-designed.
-We have published books on underwater photography, diving equipment, freediving, location guides and log books.
+Our mission is to go beyond the basics to produce specialist books for underwater explorers: both serious and not-so-serious, well-researched and beautifully designed.
+Our prime goal is to create go-to books that stand the test of time.

-As we don’t have the huge overheads of large publishers we can consider publishing niche titles which would not otherwise make it into print.
-We then bring together our diving and publishing know-how to create exciting and beautiful books for divers which make it into both the regular book trade and dive shop markets, and are released as eBooks.
+As we don’t have the huge overheads of mainstream publishers we can consider niche titles which would not otherwise make it into print.
+We then combine diving and publishing know-how to create exciting and original books for divers.
+We supply the book trade, dive shops and release ebooks in popular formats too.

-If you have an idea for a book, or have already written something and are trying to get it published we will consider your proposal.
+If you have an idea for a book or if you have already written something and are looking for a publisher, we will consider your proposal.
 On our Submissions page we’ve created a form which makes it easy for authors to send us the details we need to begin with.

 Dived Up Editor-in-Chief

 Alex Gibson has a background in media work having (literally) grown up in a publishing house and worked in broadcast television before returning to books.
 He is a partner in publishing firm Waterside Press, and a member of the Independent Publishers Guild.
 He set up Dived Up in 2012 in order to put his passion for diving and the underwater world into expanding the range of titles available to divers.

 Alex is a qualified diving instructor, having trained with PADI and BSAC (The British Sub-Aqua Club) although not currently practising.
 He enjoys diving wherever and whenever he manages to get away with it, which to date includes Europe, the Red Sea, Caribbean, Thailand, Indonesia, Australia and New Zealand.